 1. What’s your goal?

-2. Visualize 3 times
+2. Visualise 3 times

-When walking the course, make sure you create a very clear plan from the moment you enter the arena till the moment you walk out again.
+When walking the course, make sure you create a very clear plan from the moment you entre the arena until the moment you walk out again.
 The clearer your plan is, the easier it will be to stay focused.
-After you have walked the course and perhaps watched a few other riders (if possible), you will want to visualize this plan 3 times.
+After you have walked the course and perhaps watched a few other riders (if possible), you will want to visualise this plan 3 times.
 The best way to do this is to use all your senses.
 You can hear the bell, feel your horse and see the distances in your mind.
 The more vividly you imagine riding your round, the more neurons get activated in your brain sending out clear messages to your body.
 This way it will become easier to ride it in real life.
 You might even want to do this on your horse, moving your body as if you are riding through the turns and over the jumps.
-After three times, let it all go and trust yourself you will ride like you have visualized.
+After three times, let it all go and trust yourself you will ride like you imagined.